Pathwise uniqueness for a SPDE with H\"older continuous coefficient driven by \alpha-stable noise: Acknowledgments

 \section{Acknowledgments}

 The first author is deeply grateful to Professors Zenghu Li and Hui He for their encouragement and helpful discussions.
 The first author also thanks Concordia University where the early version of this paper was finished during his visit.
+The two authors would like thank the anonymous referees and editor for the careful reading of the manuscript, and for a number of useful comments and suggestions that have improved the presentation of the paper.